STEP 1: PREPARE YOUR SKIN FOR SHAVING

 Shave these tough spots last after your hair has been softened.
 Use your free hand to stretch your skin, creating a flat area for your blade to shave.
 When shaving around the ankles, shins and knees, tread lightly and try to flatten the area by straightening your leg.

 Follow your shave with a splash of cold water and rinse your razor and brush well.

 STEP 7: APPLY AFTERSHAVE BALM OR SPLASH

-Finish by applying a light amount of soothing aftershave balm or splash.
-These products contain healing, toning and moisturizing ingredients to keep skin looking and feeling its best after shaving.
-You may also want to consider using an all-natural alum block, which acts as an antiseptic, tightening your skin and treating any minor nicks.
+Finish by applying a soothing aftershave balm or splash.
+These products contain healing, toning and moisturizing ingredients to keep skin feeling its best.
+Consider using an alum block as an antiseptic to tighten your skin and treat minor nicks.